diveshjha37/Strong-Jenkinsfile/README.md

    - Ensure that the following tools are installed on your Jenkins node:
      - Hadolint (for Dockerfile linting)
      - HTMLHint (for HTML linting)
-   - You can add this as a step in your Jenkinsfile.
+   - You can add this as a step in your Jenkinsfile and if you want to add more language linter you can do that just update the function to install package and add the command to do the static analysis in stage.

 ## Step 2: Create the Jenkinsfile

-Create a `Jenkinsfile` in the root of your GitHub repository:
+Create a `Jenkinsfile` in the root of your GitHub repository.

 ## Step 3: Run the Pipeline
 Create a New Job: